ybai34/Portfolio-Optimization-based-on-Technology-Companies-Stocks/Data/README.md

 # Data Directory

-This directory contains the dataset for the "Portfolio Optimization based on Technology Companies Stocks" project, created and analyzed by me.
+This directory contains the dataset for the "Portfolio Optimization based on Technology Companies Stocks" project.

 ## Dataset Overview